apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

 Refer to [OAK-792](https://issues.apache.org/jira/browse/OAK-792) for a general overview of changes with respect to Jackrabbit 2.

-The following modification are most likely to have an effect on existing applications.
-Please let us know if you suspect to run into these.
+The following modification are most likely to have an effect on existing applications:

 * `AccessControlManager#hasPrivilege()` and `AccessControlManager#getPrivileges()` will throw a
   `PathNotFoundException` if the node for the specified path is not accessible.
 The Jackrabbit 2